IMPORTANT: The provided information is accurate as of AY2223 intake and is subject to change.

 Energy flow in environment; Optical properties of nanomaterials; Spectral selective windows; Solar thermal collectors; Solar cells; Cooling and energy harvesting; Electrochemical energy storage.

-Lecturers: Assoc.
-Prof. Terence Wong / Hours: 45 / Semester: 2
+Lecturers: Prof. Zhang Qing / Hours: 45 / Semester: 2

-NM6626 Polymer Electronics
+NM6626 Polymer Electronics (TUM)

-Fundamentals of electronic and optoelectronic devices and technologies based on polymer semiconductors; An overview of Polymer Electronics; Electronic structure and band theory; Beyond polyacetylene; Optoelectronic properties; Charge tranport; Synthesis and macromolecular design; The physics of polymers; Surfaces and interfaces; Polymer transistors; Optoelectronic devices; Photovoltaic devices (organic and dye sensitized solar cells) and Polymeric memories.
+Fundamentals of electronic and optoelectronic devices and technologies based on polymer semiconductors; An overview of Polymer Electronics; Electronic structure and band theory; Beyond polyacetylene; Optoelectronic properties; Charge tranport; Synthesis and macromolecular design; The physics of polymers; Surfaces and interfaces; Polymer transistors; Optoelectronic devices; Photovoltaic devices (organic and dye sensitised solar cells) and Polymeric memories.

 Lecturers: Prof. Koch Alexander / Hours: 45/ Semester: 2